 Phi Alpha Delta is the largest legal fraternity in the world, with over 270,000 initiated members at accredited schools.
 Phi Alpha Delta was the first legal fraternity to admit people of all races, creeds, religions, national origins and genders.
 Phi Alpha Delta (“P.A.D.”) also is known for its emphasis on helping pre-law and law students in their transition into the legal profession.
 The name Phi Alpha Delta comes from the Latin phrase meaning “love of humanity and justice for all.”

-In order to maintain their rights, a group of students organized what was known as the Law Student League, which secured the passage of an act by the state legislature exempting students who were then studying for the bar from certain requirements of the rule.
+A group of law students founded P.A.D. in 1902 in response to a ruling by the Supreme Court of Illinois that threatened to adversely impact students preparing for admission to the bar.
+In order to maintain their rights, the group of students organized the Law Student League, which secured passage of an act by the state legislature that exempted students who were then studying for the bar.
 The Illinois Supreme Court refused to acknowledge all of the exemptions, so the league took a test case to the Supreme Court of Illinois and was partially successful.

-It is estimated that at least 20% of all attorneys are members of Phi Alpha Delta.
-Famous members of the fraternity include Ruth Bader Ginsburg, Hillary Clinton, Bill Clinton, Warren G. Harding, and Johnnie Cochran.
+It is estimated that at least 20% of all attorneys are members of Phi Alpha Delta, including presidents, United States Supreme Court justices, and other prominent jurists.
+Famous members of the fraternity include Ruth Bader Ginsburg, Samuel Alito, Elena Kagan, Hillary Clinton, Bill Clinton, Jimmy Carter, William Taft, Warren Harding, Harry Truman, Joseph Biden, Lisa Murkowski, Charles Rangel, James Sensenbrenner, Sam Brownback, and Johnnie Cochran.